m9p909/Web-UI-For-Bedroom-Control/README.md

 # Web-UI-For-Bedroom-Control
 This app will eventually be the main user interface for my raspberry pi bedroom control and monitoring system.
+Lots of extra information is available in the [Wiki](https://github.com/JackClarkeUottawa/Web-UI-For-Bedroom-Control/wiki)

 install and run instructions: